Itamichan/Blue-in-the-maze/README.md

 Blue in the Maze is a labyrinth game.

 The main purpose of the game is to entertain people who have a interest in solving puzzle style games.
-Through this goal the game owner want to have a high conversion rate which will offer a high adds revenue.
+Through this goal the game owner want to have a high conversion rate which will offer high adds revenue.

+The game consists of 6 levels.
+Where with every new level the difficulty is increased.
+Ultimately the potential user will have to play against the time and collect certain items in order to be able to finish the game.

 ## Table of Content